m00shi-dev/Proving-Grounds-CLI-RPG/README.md

 # Proving-Grounds-CLI-RPG
-A simply CLI game to practice Python
+A simple CLI game to practice Python